softwaresaved/international-survey/analysis/text_de.md

 ### Which University of Applied Sciences?

-## What is your official job title?
+### What is your official job title?

-## Are you known in your group by a different job title?
+### Are you known in your group by a different job title?
 If so, please enter the job title you use

-## In which disciplines do you work (select as many as apply)
+### In which disciplines do you work (select as many as apply)

-# Questions about the type of contract
+# Section 4: Questions about the type of contract

 Type of contracts and funding are important to understand the situation of RSEs and if they have stable position in academia.
 A vast majority of participants have a full time job (78%) but it is often a fixed term position (34% as long as funding is available and 26% are funded by the Institution core funding).
 27% of them do have a permanent position (the other types of contract are marginals).
 The average length of contract duration is more or less 5 years for the participants that does not have a permanent position.